Journal of Memetics

 Bringing life back into economics.
 Polity Press.

 - Hoenigswald HM and Wiener LS.
 1987.
-Biological

-metaphor and cladistics classification.
-Francis Pinter Publishers.
+Biological metaphor and cladistics classification.
+Francis Pinter

 - Hofstadter DR. 1985.
 Metamagical themes: